-Edgar C. Britton Award: This cash award is given annually to a senior chemistry major selected by the Chemistry Department faculty for his promise in graduate study.
+Edgar C. Britton Memorial Award in Chemistry: This cash award is given annually to a senior chemistry major selected by the Chemistry Department faculty for his promise in graduate study.
 The award was established in memory of Edgar C. Britton, who attended Wabash as a member of the Class of 1915.